argoproj-labs/hera/docs/examples/workflows/upstream/synchronization_mutex_tmpl_level.md

 # Synchronization Mutex Tmpl Level

+## Note

-> Note: This example is a replication of an Argo Workflow example in Hera.
+This example is a replication of an Argo Workflow example in Hera.
 The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/synchronization-mutex-tmpl-level.yaml).